Mjmalin/WordleSolver/README.md

 # WordleSolver

-This program assists in solving the NYT game Wordle in as few guesses as possible.
+This program solves the NYT game Wordle.

 ![image](./WordleSolverPic1)
 *Wordle from 6/17/24*